What is Personalised Marketing? Examples & Stats

 Blasting an email campaign with zero personalisation makes you look awkward and shoots down any chances of you impressing your customers.

-However, sending mass emails injected with a great degree of personalisation helps you reach out to thousands of people, follow up with them, and close those sweet deals effortlessly.
+However, sending mass emails with great personalisation helps you reach out to thousands of people, follow up with them, and close those sweet deals effortlessly.

-Crafting emails around the tastes, preferences, and needs of your audience make them hit that CTA.
+Crafting emails around your audience’s tastes, preferences, and needs makes them hit that CTA.

 Or else, you’d quickly become just another company that runs email campaigns to ‘sell’ something to them.